-In a nutshell, we find that recruiting managers and professionals have a positive and statistically significant impact on the subsequent total factor productivity of the hiring firm.
-The within-firm association with productivity is almost twice as large as the one for recruitment of other workers.
-The impact of hiring leading personnel is the largest for professionals arriving from international firms and enterprise groups.
-The results seem to confirm our expectation that hiring leading personnel is associated with tacit knowledge spillovers that are instrumental for the subsequent growth of the SME.
+In a nutshell, we find that recruiting professionals, but generally not managers, has a positive and statistically significant impact on the subsequent total factor productivity of the hiring firm.
+The within-firm association with productivity is twice as large as the one for recruitment of other workers.
+The impact is the largest for professionals arriving from enterprise groups and international firms.
+The results confirm our expectation that hiring key personnel is associated with tacit knowledge spillovers that are instrumental for the subsequent growth of the SME.
 The results are robust to alternative specifications and estimators as well as endogeneity concerns.

 The remainder of the paper is structured as follows.
 In Section 2 and 3, we elaborate on our conceptual and empirical framework.
 In Section 4, we present our data and descriptive statistics.
-Our econometric results are presented and discussed in Section 5 and the robustness analysis in Section 6.
-Finally, in Section 7, we offer concluding remarks.5
+Our econometric results are presented and discussed in Section 5.
+Finally, in Section 6, we offer concluding remarks.